MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 Raw size: 14999 rows and 10 columns

 ## Brief description of columns in DataSet:
-_note: some columns appear without description due to no further information found or decryption impossible to deduce at a glance_

 - **Satisfaction_level** : Level of satisfaction on the employee.
 It has a rather subjective character and should be strongly correlated with the fact of leaving or not the company.